• Skip to main content

 An occupational disease can be any condition that is both caused by your job and that you have an increased risk of getting because of your job duties.
 An occupational disease can come from a single exposure.
 And it can happen over time.
 Workers’ comp is not for ordinary diseases, like the flu.
 And we now know that COVID-19 is no ordinary disease.

-Medical personnel and hospital workers should be able to meet the tests for occupational disease if they contract COVID-19 from work.
-A worker could even get COVID-19 by an accident at work: they could be doing something unusual at work that exposes them to the disease.
+Medical personnel and Healthcare workers should be able to meet the tests for occupational disease if they contract COVID-19 from work.
+A worker could even get COVID-19 by accident at work: they could be doing something unusual that exposes them to the disease.

 What About Unemployment If I Am Out of Work?